How to Use Google Trends for Identifying the Hottest Trends in Accounting

 2. Find Developing Trends in Accounting

-Google Trends also has another amazing feature called Trending Searches that can show you both Daily Search Trends and Realtime Search Trends.
+Google Trends also has another amazing feature called Trending Searches that can show you both Daily Search Trends and Realtime Search Trends in accounting.
 Daily Search Trends compile up to 20 of the top trending terms for the previous days.
 While Realtime Search Trends provides you with all of the top trending terms for the past 24 hours.
 This is a valuable tool for finding new niche markets that are just beginning to grow.

 Keep in mind that trends in accounting won’t necessarily appear every day.
 Even so, make sure to check regularly to see if there are terms or topics out there that you can capitalize on.
 Any trend could be the next big thing to launch you to long-term success.